krplata/Forward-Error-Correction/Readme.txt

 The outline of a main algorithm of result checking:				|
 										|
 1) Prepare the input file.							|
-2) Send it throught a selected channel.						|
+2) Send it through a selected channel.						|
 3) Use a selected correction code to retrieve the original image.		|
 4) Compare the results with an image comparison tool.				|
 ---------------------------------------------------------------------------------